Skip to main content

 Your portfolio will contain low-cost exchange-traded funds (ETFs) and align with the goal and risk comfort level you share with us.
 All of our portfolios come with two options to select from—a Standard Portfolio and a Responsible Investing Portfolio.
 Learn more about our ETF portfolios.

 After accepting your portfolio recommendation and choosing either the Standard or Responsible Investing Portfolio, you can finish opening your account and make your first deposit to your FHSA.
-You can start with any amount you’re comfortable with—we’ll invest your money when your balance reaches $100 or moreLegal Disclaimer6.
+We’ll automatically invest your money when your balance reaches $100 or moreLegal Disclaimer3.

-Since the money you earn from investments you hold in an FHSA (interest, dividends or capital gains) is not taxed, it has the opportunity to grow faster than it would in a non-registered account.
+Since the money you earn from investments you hold in an FHSA (interest, dividends or capital gains) is not taxedLegal Disclaimer2, it has the opportunity to grow faster than it would in a non-registered account.

 To transfer money to your FHSA or check your progress, simply log in to your RBC InvestEase dashboard.
-(If you’re an RBC client, you can also access your account from Online BankingLegal Disclaimer7 and the RBC Mobile appLegal Disclaimer5.)
+(If you’re an RBC client, you can also access your account from Online BankingLegal Disclaimer6 and the RBC Mobile appLegal Disclaimer6.)
 Plus, you can set up ongoing deposits (weekly, monthly, etc.) into your FHSA to save without even having to think about it.

 Our Portfolio Advisors will keep an eye on your investments and rebalance your portfolio as needed to help you stay on track toward buying a home.
 Plus, you can reach out at any time if you have questions or need a little advice.

 Note: You can make tax-deductible contributions of up to $8,000 annually, up to a lifetime contribution limit of $40,000.
-If you don’t contribute the full $8,000 in a single year, the balance can be carried over for as long as you have the account and added to a future year’s contribution amount.
-Up to $8,000 of previously unused contribution room can be used annually.
+If you don’t contribute the full $8,000 in a single year, the balance can be carried forward and added to the next year’s contribution amount.
+Up to $8,000 of unused contribution room from the previous year can be used annually.

-If you withdraw only a portion of the funds from your FHSA to purchase a qualifying home, you can transfer any remaining funds to your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF) on a tax-free basis on or before December 31 of the year following your initial withdrawal.
-Otherwise, you must withdraw the remaining balance and it will be taxed.
+If you withdraw only a portion of the funds from your FHSA to purchase a qualifying home, you can transfer any remaining funds to your Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF) on a tax-free basis on or before December 31 of the year following your initial withdrawalLegal Disclaimer5.
+Otherwise, you must withdraw the remaining balance as taxable income.

 Tip: You can use both an FHSA and the RRSP Home Buyers’ Plan (HBP) to purchase a qualifying home.
 Keep in mind that you’ll have to repay any funds through the HBP, but not with an FHSA.